 From Pitching to Post-Production: The Full Sail Student Film Experience

-Film bachelor’s students get the full moviemaking experience working on original student films written, directed, and shot on campus.
+Students studying film get the full moviemaking experience working on original student films that are written, directed, and shot on campus.

 There’s a white casket in the center of the room, but the mood around it is surprisingly upbeat.
 A few feet away, two people have a spirited conversation as they use an industrial-strength vacuum cleaner on a 10’ x 10’ rug.
 A young woman asks if anyone knows where the circular saw is, and the scent of paint and wood chips fills the air.
 There’s no funeral here: The casket is part of the set for The Ghost That Stays With Us, a recent student film project at Full Sail, and the class is building the story’s funeral home during their Art Day lab.

-Building a set is just one step in the program’s curriculum.
-Students earning their Film bachelor’s degree also write scripts, participate in hands-on labs, and create their own crew for a multi-day shoot.
+Building a set is just one step in the curriculum.
+Students learning about film also write scripts, participate in hands-on labs, and create their own crew for a multi-day shoot.
 These real-world classes let aspiring filmmakers experience moviemaking from start to finish and give them a realistic idea of what to expect in the film and television industry.

 Choosing a Story

 The hands-on work for The Ghost That Stays With Us, a drama about a veteran struggling with Post-Traumatic Stress Disorder, starts months before the first scenes are shot.
-Students submit original scripts for consideration in the program’s advanced production project, then Film faculty interview students to select a script and a director.
-Students whose scripts aren’t chosen shoot their movies on a smaller scale at the end of the degree program.
+Students submit original scripts for consideration in the advanced production project, then film faculty interview students to select a script and a director.
+Students whose scripts aren’t chosen shoot their movies on a smaller scale at the end of the curriculum.

 Preparing with Labs

 Specialized labs take place during the weeks leading up to the shoot; they give students a deep dive into their specific crew roles and how those roles contribute to the project as a whole.
-In the dolly labs, Film faculty demonstrate how to configure and maintain camera dollys (wheeled carts that help the camera create smooth horizontal shots), and students practice tracking the dollys over uneven terrain.
+In the dolly labs, instructors demonstrate how to configure and maintain camera dollies (wheeled carts that help the camera create smooth horizontal shots), and students practice tracking the dollies over uneven terrain.
 In the camera labs, students learn basics like how to load film and choose the best lens for a shot, then they build a camera for their upcoming movie.